sindresorhus/conf/readme.md

 Type: `string`<br>
 Default: System default [user config directory](https://github.com/sindresorhus/env-paths#pathsconfig)

 **You most likely don't need this.
-Please don't use it unless you really have to.**
+Please don't use it unless you really have to.
+By default, it will pick the optimal location by adhering to system conventions.
+You are very likely to get this wrong and annoy users.**

 Overrides `projectName`.